Grief is in two parts.

 a heart-led parenting approach

-Heartbeat 1 - Good Grief Beliefs
+- Good Grief Belief

 Because much of what you learned about grief as a child and pass on as a parent is not helpful and may actually hinder healing, and the truth is that going through grief is how we heal.

-Heartbeat 2- Enduring Bonds
+- Enduring Bonds

 Because life ends but love doesn't, and grief can jeopardize precious relationships unless you purposely preserve them, validate and honor one another, and carry forward your child's memory.
+And because for your living child the sibling bond is a deep lifelong connection.

-Heartbeat 3 - Essential Messages
+- Essential Messages

-Heartbeat 4 - Choice Actions
+- Choice Actions

 Because good grief is healing, but without choice actions to anchor good intentions, good grief beliefs, and essential messages, it's easy to revert to familiar, less helpful habits and miss out on the gift of good grief.

-Parenting While Grieving After Child Loss
+Parenting After Child Loss

 See Your Way Forward After Child Loss